This post may contain affiliate links

 Scotch Bonnet peppers can cause side effects in some people.
 Scotch Bonnet peppers can cause severe pain in some people.

 You may also experience nausea, vomiting, and/or upset stomach.
 This could cause a burning sensation in your stomach.
-It will make you feel as though you have taken poisonous substances and force you to get rid of them.
+It will make you feel like you have taken poisonous substances and force you to get rid of them.
 This could lead to vomiting.

 These side effects can be determined by how spicy foods affect your body.
-Your body can be trained by gradually increasing the number of spicy foods you eat.
+Your body can be trained by gradually increasing the spicy foods you eat.

 Raw Habanero pepper may have adverse effects on your tongue and intestines